Jarred Kelenic Player Props: Mariners vs. Orioles

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (65) this season while batting .254 with 30 extra-base hits.
+- Kelenic has 65 hits, which is tops among Seattle hitters this season, while batting .251 with 30 extra-base hits.

-- In 38.6% of his games this season, Kelenic has notched at least one RBI.
-In six of those games (8.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 38.0% of his games this year, Kelenic has picked up at least one RBI.
+In six of those games (8.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 34.3% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (8.6%).
+- He has scored in 24 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.